Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: A simple hydrodynamic model based on the Gubser solution ( GubsHyd )

-The first term in RHS is already computed.
-In the second term, only the core part contributes on momentum anisotropy at the final state.
-This is due to the fact that we have assumed free streaming for the corona part.
+The first term in the right-hand side is already computed.
+In the second term, only the core part contributes to momentum anisotropy at the final state.
+This is because I have assumed free streaming for the corona part.
 Therefore, the elliptic flow can be obtained by